Loading...

 Stay Hydrated

-Drink water before and during your meal.
-This can aid digestion and help in moderating blood sugar levels.
+Drink plenty of water before and during your meal.
+Proper hydration can aid in digestion and moderate blood sugar levels.

 Mindful Eating